NCAR/MPAS-Workflow/README.md

 so that users modify it at run-time as needed.

 `config/mpas/variables.csh`: model/analysis variables used to generate `yaml` files for MPAS-JEDI applications

-##### Mesh-specific controls
-Mesh-dependent aspects of the configuration; in time, this functionality will migrate to the scenario `yaml` files

-`config/mpas/$MPASGridDescriptor/mesh.csh`: mesh-specific options for multiple applications that affect the workflow and application behaviors

-`config/mpas/$MPASGridDescriptor/job.csh`: job durations and processor usages

-In the above, MPASGridDescriptor describes the mesh selected in the `model` part of the scenario configuration.
-See `scenarios/base/model.yaml` for more information.

 ##### Application-specific MPAS-Atmosphere controls